Justintime50/python-template/README.md

 ## Install

-Click the `Use this template` button on this project's GitHub page.
+Click the `Use this template` button at the top of this project's GitHub page, it looks like this:

 <img src="assets/use_template_button.png" alt="Use Template Button">